Owen Hargreaves: Bayern Munich

 2002–03 saw Hargreaves out injured on three occasions.
-In September he tore a thigh muscle, then in October a calf muscle.
+In September, he tore a thigh muscle, then in October a calf muscle.
 Towards the end of the season adductor problems meant he missed a further three weeks.
-Altogether he made 25 Bundesliga appearances, four in Cup games and three in the Champions League.
+Altogether he made 25 Bundesliga appearances, four in cup games and three in the Champions League.

 The 2003–04 season was Hargreaves' first with Bayern without winning any silverware.
 After clinching the double the year before, the Bavarian side finished second in the Bundesliga, and were knocked out of the Champions League by Real Madrid.
 Hargreaves made a total of 38 appearances for the club in this season.

 In 2004–05 Hargreaves picked up another German championship and DFB-Pokal.
 He made 27 appearances in the Bundesliga (one goal), played in three Cup games (two goals) and eight Champions League games.
 In the 2005–06 season, he added another Bundesliga and DFB-Pokal title.
 Hargreaves scored the first goal at the new Allianz Arena in a competitive match on 5 August 2005, against Borussia Mönchengladbach.
 In all, he made 15 league appearances (one goal), four cup appearances (two goals) and three Champions League appearances.
 In October 2005, he extended his contract at Bayern for another four years.

 In the 2006–07 season, Hargreaves broke his leg, which kept him out of most of Bayern's league campaign that season.
-He recovered in time to take part in Bayern's victory over Real Madrid in the Champions League, progressing after an aggregate score of 4–4 thanks to their two away goals in the 3–2 defeat in the first leg at Madrid's Estadio Santiago Bernabéu.
+He recovered in time to take part in Bayern's victory over Real Madrid in the Champions League, progressing after an aggregate score of 4–4 thanks to their two away goals in the 3–2 defeat in the first leg at Madrid's Santiago Bernabéu.
 However, Bayern were knocked out in the quarter-final by Milan and finished fourth in the Bundesliga, missing out on Champions League football for the first time since 1996.
-In total he played 145 top-flight matches in Germany for FC Bayern.
+In total he played 145 top-flight matches in Germany for Bayern.